Erickramirez/CarND-Unscented-Kalman-Filter-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program Implementation of Unscented-Kalman-Filter in C++ for Lidar and Radar measurements.
+* Self-Driving Car Engineer Nanodegree Program
+* Implementation of Unscented-Kalman-Filter in C++ for Lidar and Radar measurements.

 ---